-Goals Objectives Measures Promote Chronic Disease Management Comprehensive Diabetes Care: Percentage of members 18-75 years of age with diabetes (type 1 and type 2) who had HbA1c Control (<8.0%).
-Timeliness of Prenatal Care: Percentage of deliveries that received a prenatal care visit in the first trimester, on or before the enrollment start date or within 42 days of enrollment in the organization.
+Goals Objectives Measures Promote Chronic Disease Management Comprehensive Diabetes Care: Percentage of members 18-75 years of age with diabetes (type 1 and ty who had HbA1c Control (<8.0%).
+Promote Women's Health Timeliness of Prenatal Care: Percentage of deliveries that received a prenatal care visit in the first trimester, on or before the enrollment start date or within 42 days of enrollment in the organization.
 Goal 2 cont.
-Ensure Promote Women's Health Postpartum Care: Percentage of deliveries that had a postpartum visit on or between 7 and 84 days after delivery. cost-effective utilization of Chlamydia Screening in Women (Total): Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year. services.
-Improve management of behavioral health and substance use disorder Follow-Up After Hospitalization for Mental Illness (30 Days): Percentage of discharges for members 6 years of age and older who were hospitalized for treatment of selected mental illness diagnoses and who had a follow-up visit with a mental health practitioner within 30 days after discharge.
+Promote Wellness Postpartum Care: Percentage of deliveries that had a postpartum visit on or between 7 and 84 days after delivery. and Prevention Chlamydia Screening in Women (Total): Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
+Improve management of behavioral health and substance use disorder t Follow-Up After Hospitalization for Mental Illness (30 Days): Percentage of discharges for members 6 yea age and older who were hospitalized for treatment of selected mental illness diagnoses and who had a f up visit with a mental health practitioner within 30 days after discharge.
 Decrease readmission rates Rate of behavioral health inpatient readmissions.
-Rate of emergency room (ER) visits due to asthma among children younger than 4 years of age.
-Goal 3 Ensure Decrease use of emergency rooms Rate of emergency room (ER) visits due to asthma among children 4 to 17 years of age. cost-effective Rate of emergency room (ER) visits among children younger than 18 years of age. utilization of services Rate of emergency room (ER) visits among members 18 to 64 years of age.
-Decrease preventable Rate of preventable hospitalizations among children younger than 18 years of age. hospitalizations Rate of preventable hospitalizations due to asthma among children younger than 18 years of age.
-Goal 4 Promote access to Rate of always or usually getting needed care as soon as needed within the last six months.
-Promote member satisfaction with care Rate of always or usually getting care quickly within the last six months. experience of care.
+Decrease use of emergency rooms Rate of emergency room (ER) visits due to asthma among children younger than 4 years of age.
+Goal 3 Ensure Rate of emergency room (ER) visits due to asthma among children 4 to 17 years of age. cost-effective utilization of Rate of emergency room (ER) visits among children younger than 18 years of age. services Rate of emergency room (ER) visits among members 18 to 64 years of age.
+Decrease preventable hospitalizations Rate of preventable hospitalizations among children younger than 18 years of age.
+Rate of preventable hospitalizations due to asthma among children younger than 18 years of age.
+Goal 4 Promote access to care Rate of always or usually getting needed care as soon as needed within the last six months.
+Promote member satisfaction with experience of care.
+Rate of always or usually getting care quickly within the last six months.
 Promote rating of healthcare Increase member healthcare satisfaction ratings to score an 8, 9, or 10 within the last six months.